Ke'Bryan Hayes Player Props: Pirates vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 3.87 team ERA ranks ninth across all league pitching staffs.
+- The Rangers have the seventh-ranked team ERA among all league pitching staffs (3.81).

-- The Rangers give up the ninth-fewest home runs in baseball (48 total, one per game).
+- Rangers pitchers combine to give up the seventh-fewest home runs in baseball (48 total, one per game).

-- Eovaldi makes the start for the Rangers, his 10th of the season.
-He is 5-2 with a 2.83 ERA and 61 strikeouts through 60 1/3 innings pitched.
+- Perez (5-1) gets the starting nod for the Rangers in his 10th start of the season.
+He's put together a 4.01 ERA in 49 1/3 innings pitched, with 38 strikeouts.

-- His last time out came on Thursday against the Atlanta Braves, when the righty threw seven innings, surrendering three earned runs while allowing five hits.
+- In his last appearance on Saturday, the left-hander threw seven innings against the Colorado Rockies, allowing two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.